Xiphe/xiphe.github.io/cv.md

 ![Example Screenshot of the UI Library](/assets/ui-library.png)

-The Jimdo UI Library is a design and development environment and process that successfully reduced development time, unified the appearance of the product and played a significant role in a comprehensive redesign mid 2016.
+The Jimdo UI library is a design and development environment and process that successfully reduced development time and unified the appearance of the product.
+It played a significant role in a comprehensive redesign mid 2016.
-I was the lead developer for technical concepts and implementation after I envisioned and started this project along with [Fabian Fabian](https://twitter.com/filtercake) and my brother [Lasse Diercks](https://twitter.com/lassediercks).
+I was the lead developer for technical concepts and implementation.
+Initially I envisioned and started this project along with [Fabian Fabian](https://twitter.com/filtercake) and my brother [Lasse Diercks](https://twitter.com/lassediercks).
 A part of the project is visible as the [Jimdo UI Hub](http://jimdo.github.io/ui-library/).

 <br />
 **2015 - 2016**
 ### Modernising tooling/CD all internal front-end dependencies of Jimdo

-I moved 20+ front-end modules (OSS and private) from bower, grunt/gulp, manual versioning, testing, releasing to a state of the art front-end tooling stack using [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [semantic release](https://github.com/semantic-release/semantic-release), [travis ci](https://travis-ci.org/), ...
+I moved 20+ front-end modules (OSS and private) from bower, grunt/gulp, manual versioning, testing, releasing to a state of the art front-end tooling stack using [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [semantic release](https://github.com/semantic-release/semantic-release), [travis ci](https://travis-ci.org/) and so on.

 <br />
 **2014 - 2015**